borland667/tools/lmstudio_claude_bridge/README.md

 - `"modelDiscoveryEnabled": false`

 Then replace the provider-facing model list with Anthropic-style ids that the bridge knows how to rewrite.
+Because the current LaunchAgent routes both Haiku-like and Sonnet-like requests to the coder model, the labels should be honest about that too.
 A known-good example is:

 ```json
 {